qoomon/otp-authenticator-webapp/README.md

 A *Google Authenticator* like webapp.

-## 🔒 No External Services are used, local JavaScript execution only 🔒
+## ☂️No External Services are used, local JavaScript execution only ☂️

 Hosted at github pages: https://qoomon.github.com/otp-authenticator-webapp/
 * branch: [gh-pages](https://github.com/qoomon/otp-authenticator-webapp/tree/gh-pages)